 Possession of a Controlled Substance Cases

 Brian Erskine is a Travis County and surrounding areas lawyer for possession of a controlled substance in Texas cases.
 Mr. Erskine possesses years of experience handling criminal cases involving these substances.
 Mr. Erskine has proven on many occasions that he has the ability to defend clients in drug crime cases.
-You should consult Erskine Law to learn about your rights if you have been charged with any of the following:
+You should consult Law Maverick to learn about your rights if you have been charged with any of the following:

 - Drug possession

 - Drug manufacturing

 - Drug paraphernalia possession

 Possession of Marijuana

 Possession of Marijuana is a common drug offense and the level of the offense varies depending on how much marijuana a person has in their possession.
 Possession of Drug Paraphernalia usually involves some apparatus associated with marijuana use (though it can be associated with other drugs as well).
 Possession of Drug Paraphernalia is a Class C Misdemeanor punishable by a fine of up to $500.
 Possession of Marijuana is a Class B Misdemeanor when the amount possessed is less than two ounces.
 Possession of two to four ounces of marijuana raises the offense level to a Class A Misdemeanor.
 The punishment ranges increase from there.
 Also, the level of offense increases if someone is within 1000 feet of a school or other drug-free zone.

 Tickets for Possession of Marijuana